-- Parent, teacher or completes "Request for Reconsideration of Instructional Materials" form. - The material in question will be reviewed by at least two of the following: librarian, Headmaster, and campus principal. - A decision will then be made by the reviewers to retain or remove the material or seek further counsel from a larger group of reviewers.
+- 1. Contact campus principal with concern - 2.
+The material in question will be reviewed by the Head of School and campus principal. - 3.
+A decision will then be made by the reviewers to retain or remove the material or seek further counsel from a larger group of reviewers.